jastisriradheshyam/node_wake_on_lan/README.md

 PORT=5000 node wolserver
 ```

 Server functionality can be accessed by both GET and POST request.
-Request variables are same in options section above [Options](#options).
+Request variables are same as in [Options](#options) section above.

 Server has
 - basic MAC address validation
 - basic IP validation for IPv4 and Ipv6 addresses